kbairak/outbox/README.md

 - Dependency injection on listen
 - Don't retry immediately, implement a backoff strategy
 - Pass `routing_key` to listener function by argument name, not type
+- Add ETA to emit (should be easy thanks to the message relay)
+- Find a way to distribute multiple workers